sinch/ruby-two-factor-auth/README-part-3.md

-##Send SMS Using Sinch
+##Send SMS using Sinch
 For this part, we are going to be using [SMS verification](https://www.sinch.com/products/verification/sms-verification/).
-This is very simple, since you already have the `sinch_sms gem` included in your project.
+This is very simple since you already have the `sinch_sms gem` included in your project.
 In `send_two_factor_authentication_code`, add the following line with your unique Sinch key and secret.

     SinchSms.send('YOUR_APP_KEY', 'YOUR_APP_SECRET', "Your code is #{otp_code}", phone_number)

-Now you're ready to try your two factor authentication system!
-Spin up a local rails server, navigate to the root url, sign up as a new user, sign out, and try logging back in as that same user.
+Now you're ready to try your two-factor authentication system.
+Spin up a local Rails server, navigate to the root URL, sign up as a new user, sign out, and try logging back in as that same user.

 **Note:** You need to format the phone number according to [E.164](http://en.wikipedia.org/wiki/E.164) standards.
-For example, US numbers need 1 + 3 digit area code + 7 digit phone number
+For example, U.S. numbers need 1 + 3 digit area code + 7 digit phone number.

-##Logging Out
+##Logging out
 To keep things simple, I didn't create a logout button.
 It's very to simple to logout by deleting the session cookie.
-In Chrome (it's similar in other browsers too) open the developer tools by right-clicking anywhere on the page and choosing 'Inspect Element.'
+In Chrome, open the developer tools by right-clicking anywhere on the page and choosing 'Inspect Element.'
+(It's similar in other browsers too.)
 Then, go to the 'Resources' tab and find the token that represents your app.
 See the screenshot below for a clear explanation of what to delete.

 ![](images/logout_delete_token.png)

 Once deleted, refresh the page and you will be prompted to sign in.